 The jury, who may also have called upon outside expertise to complete their “Due Diligence”, will evaluate presentations.
 The jury will be directed to rank the entries in the order they deem to be most likely to succeed as a business venture in the current market.

 All Round 4 finalists will receive a certificate acknowledging their achievement at the awards ceremony.
-The winners will be announced at the Competition awards ceremony in September 2019.
+The winners will be announced at the Competition awards ceremony on October 1, 2020.

 Awards and Ceremonies

 The Participants will be informed of the results for Rounds 1, 2, and 3 by e-mail.
 The results will also be posted on the Website.
 The names of the winners in Round 4 will be made public on the day of the awards ceremony.

 A jury appointed by the NVBC board will determine the recipients of NVBC Awards.
 The final results are subject to approval by the NVBC board.